dweynpendilla/EXPERIMENT-4/README.md

 -- > Utilizing the data frame "board2" from Problem 1, I generated a bar graph showing the relation of the features to the average obtained by the students.

--- > (a.) display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.

--- > (b.)
-Display the row that contains the ‘Model’ of ‘Mazda RX4’

--- > (c.)
-How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?

--- > (d.)
-Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.

 ## ********************* Conclusion 🤓 *********************

 *After conducting this experiment, I learned to:*

-(a.) to identify and apply different codes and functions from the Pandas Library
+(a.) to identify different codes and functions needed in cleaning and visualizing data

-(b.) to be able to apply and use the different codes and functions in creating a Python program using a Pandas library.
+(b.) to apply and use  the different codes and functions in creating a Python program that will be used in data wrangling and data visualization
 ____________________________________________________________________________________________________________
 ## ********************* End 🏁 *********************